awsdocs/amazon-elasticache-docs/doc_source/redis/Redis-Global-Datastores-Console.md

          + The number of replicas is the same for each shard when creating the cluster using the console\.
          + The number of read replicas per shard is fixed and cannot be changed\.
 If you find you need more or fewer replicas per shard \(API/CLI: node group\), you must create a new cluster with the new number of replicas\.
 For more information, see [Seeding a new cluster with an externally created backup](backups-seeding-redis.md)\.

 1. For **Subnet group settings**, choose the subnet that you want to apply to this cluster\.
 ElastiCache provides a default IPv4 subnet group or you can choose to create a new one\.
 For IPv6, you need to create a subnet group with an IPv6 CIDR block\.
+If you choose **dual stack**, you then must select a Discovery IP type, either IPv6 or IPv4\.

    For more information see, [Create a subnet in your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#AddaSubnet)\.